phoenixframework/phoenix/D_controllers.md

 ```elixir
 "OMG, this is actually some text."
 ```
 There are just few more things we need to do to make this work.
 We need to tell our router that it should accept the `text` format.
-We do that by adding to the list of accepted formats in the `:before` pipeline.
+We do that by adding `text` to the list of accepted formats in the `:browser` pipeline.
 Let's open up `web/router.ex` and change the `plug :accepts` line like this.

 ```elixir
 defmodule HelloPhoenix.Router do